How to watch the Tour de la Provence – Live streams, TV channels

 The race is rounded off with a pure sprint stage in Arles on Sunday following a 190.6km stage from Rognac featuring just one third-category climb at the 50km mark.

-There are broadcast options for the Tour de la Provence in the UK, US, and Canada, as well as free live streaming in France.
+There are broadcast options for the Tour de la Provence in the UK, US, and Canada, as well as free live streaming in Australia and France.
 Read on for all the details on how to watch the Tour de la Provence wherever you are in the world.

 Are there any Tour de la Provence free live streams?